 After weaving up and down amongst the beetling rocks for a long distance, it descended at last out of the forest at Hauterives, which, even more than Castelbouc yesterday, had the air of a past age.

-It was a cluster of slate-roofed cottages by the river, joined by grassy paths, with no car access for several kilometres.
-Its only concession to modernity was a flying fox across the water to the highway.
+It was a cluster of slate-roofed cottages by the river, linked by grassy paths, with no car access for several kilometres.
+Its only concession to modernity was a flying fox across the river to the highway.
 The houses were surprisingly well-looked-after, probably holiday homes, and there were canoeists pulled up on the sandbank.

 Above the hamlet, the terraced hillside has largely been surrendered to nature, although remnants of fruit trees and vines survive.
-Higher up again are the sad vestiges of the château, barely distinguishable from the crags on which they stand.
+Higher up again are the sad vestiges of the château, barely distinguishable from the crags on which it stands.

 It was 11 o’clock and we felt the need for a break, so we sat by the track and ate the cheese and bread from last night’s dinner.